 Background air quality conditions in the Project vicinity are somewhat difficult to determine because there are no comprehensive air quality monitors near the Lease Boundary.
-The monitors nearest to the Lease Boundary are located in Kennewick, Washington (with the monitor located approximately 4 miles to the north), which measure ozone and PM10.
+The monitors nearest to the Lease Boundary are located in Kennewick, Washington (with the monitor located approximately 4 miles to the north) and measure ozone and PM10.
 The nearest PM{2.5} monitors are in Pendleton, Oregon (approximately 35 miles southeast of the Lease Boundary) and Toppenish, Washington (approximately 40 miles northwest of the Lease Boundary).
 The nearest SO2 monitor is in Wenatchee, Washington (approximately 80 miles north of the Lease Boundary).
 The nearest CO monitor is in Portland, Oregon (approximately 155 miles west-southwest of the Lease Boundary).
-The nearest NO2 monitors are in Tacoma, Washington (approximately 157 miles northwest of the Lease Boundary) and Portland, Oregon (approximately 157 miles west-southwest of the Lease Boundary) and Portland, Oregon (approximately 157 miles west-southwest of the Lease Boundary) and Portland, Oregon (approximately 157 miles west-southwest of the Lease Boundary).
-The nearest lead monitor to the site that collected data for the three-year period 2018-2020 is located in Chico, California (approximately 450 miles south of the Lease Boundary) (EPA 2020b).
-Air quality data for monitors near the Lease Boundary with complete records for 2018-2020 are summarized in Table 3.3-1 (Horse Heaven Wind Farm, LLC 2021b).
+The nearest NO2 monitors are in Tacoma, Washington (approximately 157 miles northwest of the Lease Boundary) and Portland, Oregon (approximately 157 miles west-southwest of the Lease Boundary).
+The nearest lead monitor to the site that collected data for the three-year period 2018-2020 is located in Chico, California (approximately 450 miles south of the Lease Boundary) (EPA 2022).
+Air quality data for monitors near the Lease Boundary with complete records for 2018-2020 are summarized in Table 3.3-1 (Horse Heaven Wind Farm, LLC 2022).